What Happens If You Witness A Crime In Singapore? 4 Things To Do

 The legal duty to report is a formality but a crucial aspect of maintaining law and order.
 It helps ensure that offenders are brought to justice and that potential future crimes are averted.

-The State Courts provide a comprehensive Witness Support Programme to help vulnerable witnesses navigate the court process and manage the stress associated with testifying.
+The State Courts provide a comprehensive Witness Support Programme to help vulnerable witnesses navigate the Court process and manage the stress associated with testifying.

-This programme is available free of charge and is designed to support witnesses who might feel intimidated or threatened.
+This programme is free of charge and is designed to support witnesses who might feel intimidated or threatened.

 Programme Features

-• Volunteer Support Person (VSP): The programme assigns a VSP to accompany vulnerable witnesses to court proceedings.
-The VSP offers emotional support, helping to ease the anxiety and stress that may come from facing the accused or dealing with the court environment.
+• Volunteer Support Person (VSP): The programme assigns a VSP to accompany vulnerable witnesses to Court proceedings.
+The VSP offers emotional support, helping to ease the anxiety and stress that may come from facing the accused or dealing with the Court environment.

 • Targeted Support: The programme specifically helps certain groups of vulnerable witnesses: